Factbox-Trump's tariffs and threatened trade actions

 The U.S. is the world's largest aluminum importer and the second-largest steel importer, with more than half of those volumes coming from Canada, Mexico and Brazil.

-SEMICONDUCTORS: Trump said tariffs on semiconductor chips would also start at "25%, or higher," rising substantially over the course of a year, but didn't clarify when these will come into effect.
+SEMICONDUCTORS: Trump said tariffs on semiconductor chips would also start at "25%, or higher," rising substantially over the course of a year, but did not specify when these would come into effect.

 Taiwan Semiconductor Manufacturing Co, the world's largest contract chipmaker, makes semiconductors for Nvidia, Apple and other U.S. clients, and generated 70% of its revenue in 2024 from customers based in North America.